calvinl/ng-phonegap/README.md

     grunt idev

-Now start your device simulator in another terminal and watch as your app get's started (when the question pops up if you want to use `GapReload` answer the question with `OK`):
+Now start your device simulator in another terminal and watch as your app gets started (when the question pops up if you want to use `GapReload` answer the question with `OK`):